By Jerry Wilkinson

 In March 1964, Seventh-day Adventist Elder and Pastor of the Homestead Adventist Church, Don Wilkinson, drove to the home of Don Wollard on Lower Matecumbe Key to conduct bible study services on each Friday.
 Prior to hurricane Donna in 1960, they met at Islamorada civic building, now the Islamorada Library.
 Eventually an Adventist congregation was established at Marathon.

-The Tavernier and Matecumbe Methodists became the United Methodists in 1968.
+The Tavernier and Matecumbe Methodists became United Methodist churches in 1968.

 In general, it is believed that a majority of burials were outside of the Upper Keys, or their grave sites have been destroyed.
-Other than the cremation sites for the 1935 hurricane, the Pinder and Russell cemeteries on Upper Matecumbe Key, and two headstones in Tavernier are all that remain.
+Other than the cremation sites for the 1935 hurricane, the Pinder and Russell cemeteries on Upper Matecumbe Key, and two engraved grave covers in Tavernier are all that remain.
 There are a few single headstones scattered about on other Keys.

 There are other fine groups, large and small, operating in the Upper Keys.
 Just because they are not listed here does not take away from their importance.
 The Historical Society maintains a file system and solicits information of all facets of local life.